masc-ucsc/docs/docs/pyrope/03-bundle.md

 let a = (foo = 3)
 assert a has 'foo'
 assert !(a has 'bar')
-assert a has no 'bar' // "has no" is the opposite of "has" assert a has 0 assert !(a has 1) assert a has no 1
+assert a !has 'bar' // "has no" is the opposite of "has" assert a has 0 assert a !has 1 assert a !has 1
 ```

 Tuple named fields can have a default type and or contents: